Educators, health experts flag rising threat of new age nicotine devices invading schools | Education

 The experts asserted that as the availability of such devices is not getting curbed despite a lot of efforts, behavioural change is critical to understanding and intervening accordingly.
 Children must be equipped to say ''no'' through awareness, peer support and strong parental and teacher guidance, they suggested.

-Gathering at a national conference on Teachers Day, they came together with a united call to action and pledged to ''Stop the Entry of Novel Nicotine Products in Schools''.
+Gathering at a national conference organised by Mothers Against Vaping (MAV) on Teachers' Day, they came together with a united call to action and pledged to 'Stop the Entry of Novel Nicotine Products in Schools'.

+'Mothers Against Vaping' is a united front of mothers dedicated to combating the ''vaping crisis'' among youths.

 ''We already have a law, the Prohibition of Electronic Cigarettes Act (PECA), 2019, but stricter enforcement is needed since products like e-cigarettes are widely available online.
 A recent study revealed that 35.6 per cent of online sellers are still flouting the ban.